gaborio/gaborio.github.io/README.md

 ## About me
  <img src="assets/profilePicCrop.png" align="left" width="180" />

 I'm a political scientist and data geek with knowledge in survey research and design, statistics, econometrics, and statistical software development.
-I have worked for different for-profit and non-profit organization, and have several years of experience doing social research, particularly surveys, in different settings.
+I have worked for different academic, for-profit and non-profit organizations, and have several years of experience doing social research, particularly surveys, in different settings.
 I enjoy building things that make doing research easier.

 I also love teaching.
 I have taught different topics, to different ages, from languages to kids as small as 8, to high school social studies and undergraduate and graduate level quantitative methods and political science classes.